BestSens/gd32-cmake-example/README.md

 I've removed '&'s from various Example paths as they are note compatible with CMake and did some fixes that break compilation on Unix based systems.

 ## Dependencies
-To build this package you need a working GNU Arm Embedded Toolchain (tested with 11.3-rel1), CMake and a build system installed.
+To build this package you need a working GNU Arm Embedded Toolchain (tested with 11.3-rel1 and 12.2.MPACBTI-Bet1), CMake and a build system installed.
 I'm using Ninja in my examples.

 I've tested this on Windows and Linux but with a bit of "you're lucky" it may work on macOS as well.